-The general conclusion we obtain is that for moderate risk aversion, the model can quantitatively account for all asset pricing facts, except for the equity premium.
-For a sufficiently high risk aversion as in Campbell and Cochrane (1999), the model can also replicate the equity premium, whereas under RE it explains only one-quarter of the observed value.
-This is a remarkable improvement relative to the performance of the model under RE and suggests that allowing for small departures from RE is a promising avenue for research more generally.
+Our general conclusion is that, for moderate risk aversion, the model can quantitatively account for all asset pricing facts except the equity premium.
+For a sufficiently high risk aversion as in Campbell and Cochrane (1999), the model can also replicate the equity premium, whereas, under RE, it explains only one-quarter of the observed value.
+This is a remarkable improvement relative to the performance of the model under RE and suggests that allowing for small departures from RE is a promising avenue for research.

 The paper is organized as follows.
-In section I we discuss the related literature.
+In Section I, we discuss related literature.
 Section II presents the stylized asset pricing facts we seek to match.
-We outline the asset pricing model in section III, where we also derive analytic results showing how - for a general class of belief systems - our model can qualitatively deliver the stylized asset pricing facts described before in section II.
+We outline the asset pricing model in Section III, where we also derive analytic results showing that, for a general class of belief systems, our model can qualitatively deliver the stylized asset pricing facts described in Section II.
 Section IV presents the MSM estimation and testing strategy that we use and documents that the model with subjective beliefs can quantitatively reproduce the stylized facts.
-Readers interested in obtaining a glimpse of the quantitative performance of our one-parameter extension of the RE model may directly jump to Tables II to IV in section IV.B.
-Section V investigates the robustness of our finding to a number of alternative modeling assumptions, as well as the degree to which agents could detect whether they are making systematic forecast errors.
-A conclusion briefly summarizes the main findings.
+Readers interested in a summary of the quantitative performance of our one-parameter extension of the RE model may jump directly to Tables II to IV in Section IV.B.
+Section V investigates the robustness of our findings to a number of alternative modeling assumptions, as well as the degree to which agents could detect whether they are making systematic forecast errors.
+Section VI briefly summarizes and concludes.